Guide to Micro-Entrepreneur Business in France

 That said, if there are two distinct set of products or services that can be invoiced separately then separate registration might make sense.

-Since 1st January 2022, it is also possible for those cohabiting, but neither married or in a civil partnership, for one to opt for the status of conjoint collaborateur.
+Since 2022 it is possible for cohabiting partners to opt for the status of conjoint collaborateur.

-The social security and tax implications of conjoint collaborateur status are considered below.
+Nevertheless, they must pay social security contributions.
+The fiscal implications of conjoint collaborateur status are considered below.

 6.2.
 Social Security Contributions